Handling Live Crickets With Care

 The first thing you must absolutely know if you plan on raising your own crickets, may it be to feed reptiles, yourself or just to keep as pets, is that they are very fragile creatures.
 Those who already tried will tell you how difficult it can be to keep them alive long enough just in order to get back home from the store.
 Indeed, more often than not, most of them are dead either on arrival or soon after.

-We recommand you find your own technique for this step, as you’ll have to repeat it every time you’ll need to clean your container.
+We recommend you find your own technique for this step, as you’ll have to repeat it every time you’ll need to clean your container.

 What Kind of Container Should I Use?